 Probing questions are questions that ask deep questions and then give answers.
 The “X Reasons Why….” posts are great examples of these posts and infographics can come in really handy here.

-These posts are awesome and can be quality clickbait (is that a thing?).
+These types of blog posts are awesome and can be quality clickbait (is that a thing?).
 Usually, if you have a question, others want to know the answer.
 So these posts are great for keeping people engaged, especially if you answer the question after the reader has to read some stuff to get to it.

 These are easier than doing a full Thought Leadership post while still amplifying your expertise because if you ask a good question, and you provide a reasonable answer, people are like, “that’s a pretty smart guy or a pretty smart business.”

 BUT, if it’s just clickbait, people get annoyed.